 Any person born after 1/1/1966 is eligible for a free dose of the MMR vaccine.
 A person requires two doses of the vaccine to offer maximum protection against these diseases.

 This vaccine is provided free for any persons:

 During the flu season (winter months), this vaccination is provided free for any person each year who is:

-Before a student can be vaccinated at school a completed and signed Queensland Health consent form must be provided.
+Before a student can be vaccinated at school a completed and signed Queensland Health Consent Form must be provided.

 Any student who has missed a vaccination at school can attend any of the immunisation clinics listed or for further information please contact Council on (07) 3810 6666.

 The Australian Childhood Immunisation Register (ACIR) is a national register which commenced in 1996 and is administered by Medicare Australia.
-This register records the details of vaccinations given to children up to seven years of age who live in Australia.
+This register records the details of vaccinations given to children up to ten years of age who live in Australia.